-THE HOLDERS OF OUR OUTSTANDING SHARES OF PREFERRED STOCK HAVE RIGHTS, AND THE HOLDERS OF ANY ADDITIONAL SHARES OF PREFERRED STOCK THAT MAY BE ISSUED BY US MAY BE GRANTED RIGHTS THAT ARE SUPERIOR TO THE RIGHTS OF HOLDERS OF OUR COMMON STOCK.
+THE HOLDERS OF OUR OUTSTANDING SHARES OF PREFERRED STOCK HAVE RIGHTS, AND THE HOLDERS OF ANY ADDITIONAL SHARES OF PREFERRED STOCK THAT MAY BE ISSUED BY US MAY BE GRANTED RIGHTS, THAT ARE SUPERIOR TO THE RIGHTS OF HOLDERS OF OUR COMMON STOCK.

-We currently have outstanding 150,000 shares of Series A Cumulative Perpetual Preferred Stock, 120,000 shares of Series B Convertible Preferred Stock and 120,000 shares of Series C Convertible Preferred Stock.
+After giving effect to the purchase of the 150,000 shares of Series A Cumulative Perpetual Preferred Stock, we will have outstanding 120,000 shares of Series B Convertible Preferred Stock and 120,000 shares of Series C Convertible Preferred Stock.
 These shares of preferred stock have dividend and liquidation preferences superior to those of the common stock, as well as specified rights in connection with mergers and other business combination transactions in which we may be involved.
-In particular, the approval of a majority of the Series A Cumulative Perpetual Preferred Stock will be required to approve any merger or other business combination that would result in our experiencing a change in control under the terms of the Series A Cumulative Perpetual Preferred Stock or under Delaware law on or before April 15, 2004.